Cheney book renews post-9/11 U.S. policy fights

 Cheney, who wielded unprecedented power as vice president, began to see his clout decline after Rice, a longtime friend and close aide of Bush, moved from her role as national security adviser to secretary of state in early 2005.

-His influence decreased further when his ally and former mentor Donald Rumsfeld was replaced as defense secretary by the more moderate Robert Gates, who went on to serve in the Obama administration.
+His influence decreased further when his ally and former mentor Donald Rumsfeld was replaced as defence secretary by the more moderate Robert Gates, who went on to serve in the Obama administration.